August 1, 2007

 — If a picture is worth a thousand words, then the 24 astronauts who launched to the Moon almost 40 years ago, returned a tome some 72,000 pages long.

-It is with that in mind that Arizona State University has partnered with NASA to scan the space-flown film in an effort to create a new, high-resolution digital archive for both researchers and the general public on the Internet.
+It is with that in mind that Arizona State University (ASU) has partnered with NASA to scan the space-flown film in an effort to create a new, high-resolution digital archive for both researchers and the general public on the Internet.

-Begun in June 2007 and expected to take three years to complete, the Apollo Image Archive is the first project to make digital scans of all the lunar photographs — both from orbit and on the surface — captured during NASA's Apollo missions.
+Begun in June 2007 and expected to take three years to complete, the Apollo Image Archive is the first project to produce digital scans of all the lunar photographs — both from orbit and on the surface — captured during NASA's Apollo missions.

 "This project fulfills a long-held wish of mine," said Mark Robinson, principal investigator for the camera that will fly on NASA's Lunar Reconnaissance Orbiter, due for launch in October 2008.
 "It'll give everyone a chance to see this unique collection of images as clearly as when they were taken."
 Robinson is also a professor at ASU's School of Earth and Space Exploration.

 The most detailed images from lunar orbit show rocks and other surface features about 40 inches (1m) wide.
-In raw form, the scans of the Apollo mapping frames, each 4.7 inches square, are 1.3 gigabytes in size.
+In raw form, the scans of the Apollo mapping frames – each 4.7 inches square – are 1.3 gigabytes in size.

 Users can also download images in several sizes, up to the full raw scan.

-"These photos have great scientific value, despite being taken decades ago," concluded Robinson.
-"I think they also give everybody a beautiful look at this small, ancient world next door to us."
+"These photos have great scientific value, despite being taken decades ago.
+I think that they also give everybody a beautiful look at this small, ancient world next door to us," Robinson said.